General Institutional Information

 400 Maryland Avenue, SW

 Complaints to MSCHE are a means of providing information and evidence regarding an institution’s compliance with the Commission’s standards for accreditation, requirements of affiliation, and policies and procedures outside of a scheduled accreditation review.
 For more information please visit https://www.msche.org/complaints MSCHE’s address is:

 SARA (State Authorization Reciprocity Agreement) Procedure

-Only those complaints resulting from distance education courses, activities and operations provided by UTS to students living in other SARA states than New York come under the coverage of SARA.
+Only those complaints resulting from distance education courses, activities and operations provided by HJI to students living in other SARA states than New York come under the coverage of SARA.

 The complaint process is as follows: